DamilolaArogundade/Pixar-films-Analysis/README.md

 | Up | Animated Feature | Won |
 | Up | Original Score | Won |
 | WALL-E | Animated Feature | Won |

+An SQL query was then written to calculate the total number of awards won by each movie, allowing for a clearer comparison of award performance across all films.

 ```SQL
 Select film,